datasektionen/bawang-content/en/organisation/sammansattning/body.md

 * Student union assembly delegates

-## Board member of Educational Issues
+## Board member of Educational Issues - Daniel Grünler

 This board member works closely with the study council and works as a link between them and the board.